CSCfi/allas-cli-utils/README.md

 mv md5sum.macosx md5sum
 ```

-# Configuring a-commands
+## Configuring a-commands

-You can modify the default settings that the a-tools use in two file.
-Mostly these settings affect to the a-put data upload command.
+You can define the default settings that the a-tools use in two files: a_env_conf and .a_tools_cond.
+These settings affect mostly to the a-put data upload command.

-## 1. a_env_conf
+### 1. a_env_conf

-The file *a_env_conf*, that locates in the installation directory of _allas-cli-utils_, define some installation specific settings.
+The file *a_env_conf*, that locates in the installation directory of _allas-cli-utils_, defines some installation specific settings.
-Users are not able to modify this file in CSC servers (Puhti and Mahti), but the file includes settings that you may want to change if you
+Users are not able to modify this file in CSC servers (Puhti and Mahti), but this file includes settings that you may want to change if you
-do a local local allas-cli-utils installation.
+do a local allas-cli-utils installation.
 You may for example change _tmp_root_ definion if you want use some other location than /tmp for temporary tiles.

-## 2. .a_tools_conf
+### 2. .a_tools_conf

-User can define her own default settings for a-commands by making a configuration file named as **.a_tools_conf** to her **home directory**.
-These user specific settings can be done as well at the CSC servers as in other servers.
-In this file you can set default values for many of the functions that can be defined with a-put command options.
+A user can define her own default settings for a-commands by making a configuration file named as **.a_tools_conf** to her **home directory**.
+These user specific settings can be done as well at the CSC servers too.
+In this file you can set default values for many of the functions that are be defined with a-put command options.

 For example, if you are working with files that do not benefit from compression, you could skip the compression.
 You can do this by using the _--nc_ option with a-put, but if you want this to be default setting you could create .a_tools_conf file